 Merchants adopt BNPL because their customers expect it.
 But many merchants also recognize the benefits BNPL offers them:

-- 44% of merchants agree that BNPL can increase sales.
+- 54% of merchants agree that BNPL can increase their businesses’ online sales.

-- 43% believe it provides a better experience for the customer.
+- 51% believe it provides a convenient way to pay for their customers.

-Among the merchants surveyed, 87% of those who offer BNPL reported positive changes to their business.
-Merchants were most likely to see an increase in online sales, new customers, and overall revenue.
-Additional benefits included increases in average cart value, more repeat purchases, and higher conversion.
+Among the merchants surveyed, 91% of those who offer BNPL reported positive changes to their businesses.
+Merchants were most likely to see an increase in revenue, online sales, conversion, and new customers.
+Additional benefits included access to new customer demographics, increases in average cart value, more repeat purchases, and higher profits.

 The Case for Multiple BNPL Providers